basileus-v/twin-col-tree-nav-directive/README.md

 `atTreeUpdate()`

 This method can be used to signal that the tree data has been updated and that the directive needs to update the view.
+This can typically be used when the tree is loaded asynchronously.

 A _treeNode_ is an object which must provide a _name_ property.